telefonicaid/fiware-cloto/README.md

 After all  you must run install.sh with sudo privileges in order to start installation.
-This script should install fiware-cloto in /opt/policyManager and it will ask you for some configuration parameters, please, be ensure you have all this data before starting the script in order to install fiware-cloto easiest.
+This script should install fiware-cloto in /opt/policyManager and it will ask you for some configuration parameters, please, ensure you have all this data before starting the script in order to install fiware-cloto easiest.
     - Keystone URL.
     - Keystone admin user, password and tenant.